 Australia is seeing a growing trend of childhood obesity and it begins at home.
 Children cannot be expected to choose the healthy option when unhealthy options are easily available and attractively packaged.
 To help your kids eat healthy snacks, here are some things you should start today:

 - Explain to your kids how to make healthy food choices and why it is important

 - Provide plenty of fun healthy snacks in locations your child can reach on their own

 - Make it easy for your child to eat a healthy snack by prepping it.
-If you store veggie sticks and a tangy dip in the fridge, your child is more likely to eat it rather than making a snack on their own.
+If you store veggie sticks and a tangy dip in the fridge, your child is more likely to eat it rather than make a snack on their own.